IsaacSunoo/photo-searcher/README.md

 # Photo Searcher

 ## Overview:
 Photo Searcher was built with vuejs and the unsplash photo api.
 It is a simple SPA that lets the user search keywords to fetch data from unsplash and displays the images to the browser.
+This project was built in a couple days and the objective was to learn a new framework quickly and build an application utilizing it.

 ## Live link
  https://photo-searcher.herokuapp.com/